nick-shaw/orion-docs/ORION-CONVERT User Manual V2.0.md

 To understand how the various ORION-CONVERT™ controls operate, it can be useful to view the result on a waveform monitor of passing a linear ramp test pattern through the conversion, while adjusting the controls.
 This will give the user a more intuitive feel for their effect.

-Graphics are normally\* converted without any highlight compression or expansion which is often referred to as 'direct mapping.
+Graphics are normally\* converted without any highlight compression or expansion which is often referred to as 'direct mapping'.

 \* some creative approaches to graphic content creation can be used to enhance or allow for a more 'HDR look' after conversion, such as using slightly lower RGB values for graphic text to leave room for specular highlights in the graphics.
 These can then be expanded once the graphics are converted.

 ## HDR Mastering Setup
 ![](images/grad_bar.png)

-When using ORION-CONVERT™ as an HDR mastering tool, a no-conversion (HLG to HLG or PQ to PQ) can be selected in the conversion drop-down menus.
+When using ORION-CONVERT™ as an HDR mastering tool, a no-conversion (HLG to HLG or PQ to PQ) transform can be selected in the conversion drop-down menus.

-By using the ***input compression*** slider, the user can roll off any highlights beyond the range that a target consumer TV will be able to display; for example, super white areas  (109% IRE) in HLG or different peak brightnesses when in PQ (2000 nit to 1000 nit, etc.) and adjust the signal to the delivery range desired.
+By using the ***Input Compression*** controls, the user can roll off any highlights beyond the range that a target consumer TV will be able to display; for example, super white areas  (109% IRE) in HLG or different peak brightnesses when in PQ (2000 nit to 1000 nit, etc.) and adjust the signal to the delivery range desired.

 In this mode, a P3 limiter may be applied, if required by the delivery spec, for example.